localcosmos/localcosmos-server/docs/installation_tutorial.rst

 Now open a browser and navigate to ``http://localhost:8080`` .
 Follow the instructions to complete the setup.

 Also check if the API works.
 Browse to ``http://localhost:8080/api/`` .

+After you completed the setup, the Server Control Panel ist available at ``http://localhost:8080/server-control-panel/``.